spacetelescope/jwst/docs/jwst/rscd/description.rst

 to the signal level in the previous integration.
 Fortunately this offset is constant for all the groups in the integration, thus has no impact on the slopes determined for each integration.

 Algorithm
 _________
 This correction is only applied to integrations > 1.
-The RSCD correction step applies an exponential decay correction based on coefficients in the  reset switch charge decay reference file.
-The reference files are selected based on READOUT pattern (FAST or SLOW) and  Subarray type (FULL or one of the  MIRI defined subarray types).
+The step applies an exponential decay correction based on coefficients in the "RSCD" reference file.
+The reference files are selected based on readout pattern (READPATT=FAST or SLOW) and subarray type (FULL or one of the MIRI defined subarray types).
 The reference file contains the information necessary to derive the scale factor and decay time to correct for the reset effects.
 The correction differs for even and odd row numbers.

 The correction to be added to the input data has the form::

     corrected data = input data data + dn_accumulated * scale * exp(-T / tau)  (Equation 1)

 where T is the time since the last group in the previous integration, tau is the exponential time constant and dn_accumulated is the DN level that was accumulated for the pixel from the previous integration.